andjajas/andjajas/README.md

 ## Hi there 👋

 My name is André,

+I am a coding trainee/student at Codam (Amsterdam, part of 42 Network).
-I have a background in Biomedical Sciences, Traffic Control Management, Customer Service, and am now a trainee at Codam (Amsterdam, part of 42 Network) because of my latest interest, which is coding!
+I have a background in Biomedical Sciences, Traffic Control Management, Customer Service.

 - 🔭 My current ongoing group project (part of the 42 curriculum) is A-Maze-ing in which we have to design a 2D maze with Python
 - 🌱 Programming languages: C, Python